 Solution 1: Buy your tickets online

-The guy at the entrance told me that I can buy tickets both online or just go at the cash register in front, but he failed to warn me that the tickets are more expensive there.
+The guy at the entrance told me that I could buy tickets both online or just go to the cash register in front, but he failed to warn me that the tickets were more expensive there.
 Anyway, it is my fault for not doing my homework but you are here, so your homework is done!
-If you do not have a local sim-card I think they should have wi-fi right there, just ask the person at the entrance (the one literally holding the sign that says “Ask me”).
+If you do not have a local SIM card I think they should have wi-fi right there, just ask the person at the entrance (the one literally holding the sign that says “Ask me”).

-Casa Battlo recently increased their ticket pricing and broke it down to different categories.
+Casa Battlo recently increased its ticket pricing and broke it down into different categories.
 They also added a couple of pretty good immersive exhibitions, Harry Potter-style pictures on the wall so if you have visited 3 or more years ago, you might want to re-visit!
 The pricing looks like this now:

 In my opinion, you don’t really need the AR tablet unless you are traveling with kids, it will definitely be much more fun for them in this case!